actoron/jadex/docs/tutorials/ac/09 Application Integration.md

 For starting the newly written class as a Java program in eclipse, right-click in the editor and choose *Run As -&gt; Java Application*.

 ![09 Application Integration@runas.png](runas.png)
-*Â Starting a Java application from eclipse*
+* Starting a Java application from eclipse*

 If everything is OK the JCC should appear.
 In addition to the normal Jadex outputs you should also see the 'Started platform: ...' line that was printed from the above code.